-Grade Percentage What it Means Α 100-94 Superlative work.
-Addresses all the requirements of the assignment A- 93-90 in a compelling and insightful way.
+Grade Percentage What it Means A 100-94 Superlative work.
+Addresses all the requirements of the assignment in a A- 93-90 compelling and insightful way.
 Manifests consistent attention to detail in both the ideas being presented and the writing that conveys them.
 Demonstrates intentional choices in style, grammar, spelling, and punctuation that contribute to the clear communication of information and ideas.
 B+ 89-88 Excellent work.
-Clearly and engagingly addresses the requirements, В 87-83 issues, and major ideas of the assignment.
-Writing is not only B- 82-80 readable but also rewarding, attuned to the needs and interest of the reader.
+Clearly and engagingly addresses the requirements, issues, В 87-83 and major ideas of the assignment.
+Writing is not only readable but also B- 82-80 rewarding, attuned to the needs and interest of the reader.
 Demonstrates intentional choices in style, grammar, spelling, and punctuation.
 Rare issues in the clear communication of information and ideas suggests that the writer has control over their rhetorical purpose and editing choices.
 C+ 79-78 Adequately meets all the requirements of the assignment.
-Clearly C+ C 77-73 addresses the main issues and ideas the assignment articulates.
-C- 72-70 Writing is readable overall with occasional lapses in correctness and style.
+Clearly addresses С 77-73 the main issues and ideas the assignment articulates.
+Writing is readable overall with occasional lapses in correctness and style.
 Punctuation, spelling, source citation, and other mechanical matters largely contribute to the clear communication of information and ideas.
-D+ 69-68 Barely meets the requirements of the assignment.
-Addresses the D 67-63 important issues or ideas that the assignment engages, but largely D- 62-60 without insight.
-Frequent inconsistencies in style, grammar, and mechanics impact readability and indicate a lack of careful proofreading and/or rhetorical purpose.
+C- 72-70 D+ 69-68 Barely meets the requirements of the assignment.
+Addresses the important D 67-63 issues or ideas that the assignment engages, but largely without insight.
+D- 62-60 Frequent inconsistencies in style, grammar, and mechanics impact readability and indicate a lack of careful proofreading and/or rhetorical purpose.
 F 59-0 Fails to meet the requirements of the assignments.
 Fails to address important issues or ideas that are central to the assignment.
 Fails to demonstrate rhetorical purpose and careful choice-making in relation to language use.